ketka82uk/Tic-Tac-Dino/README.md

 ### The brief

-**Them:** You have 1 week to go away on your own and create a 2D grid-based browser game using Javascript, HTML and CSS.
+**Them:** You have 1 week to go away on your own and create a 2D grid-based browser game using JavaScript, HTML and CSS.
 Go!

 **Me:** (gulp)